wikimedia/less.php/README.md

 $css = $parser->getCss();
 ```

-Command line
+## Command line
----

-An additional script has been included to use the compiler from the command line.
+An additional script has been included to use the Less.php compiler from the command line.
-In the simplest invocation, you specify an input file and the compiled CSS is written to standard out:
+In its simplest invocation, you specify an input file and the compiled CSS is written to standard out:

 ```
 $ lessc input.less > output.css